Azure/CARML-Learn/docs/wiki/Lab 6 - Publishing.md

 ---
 ---

-If ready, proceed to the next lab: [Lab 7 - Build an ACR driven solution](./Lab%207%20-%20Contribution)
+If ready, proceed to the next lab: [Lab 7 - Contribution](./Lab%207%20-%20Contribution)